solargate/obsidian-inline-encrypter/README.md

 ![Reading mode](docs/images/screen_02_read.png)

 Live Preview mode is also supported.
+Buttons for secrets decryption are clickable in Live Preview mode.

 ## Usage